skidev101/hng-currency-api/README.md

     The server will start on the port specified in your `.env` file (default is 3000).

 ### Environment Variables
-Create a `.env` file in the project root and add the following variables.
+Create a `.env` file in the project root directory and add the following variables.

 ```env
 # Database